liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

    token.

 To download an environment's token, click the *Download Token* button.
-Once you download the token, follow these steps to use it to connect and activate a Liferay instance with LCS:
+Once you download the token, follow these steps to use it to connect a Liferay instance to LCS:

 1. Ensure that you've deployed the LCS client app, and have configured it properly if you connect from behind a proxy.
 For instructions on configuring